FallCicada/fallcicada.github.io/source/_posts/misc-note.md

 That's the easiest but most effecient way for me.

 ## Deploying Blog

+I used [Github Action](https://docs.github.com/en/actions) to deploy my blog automatically after pushed to the main branch of my [**Github repo**](https://github.com/FallCicada/fallcicada.github.io).
+The **raw contents** of my blog is pushed to the `main` branch of the repo, except the `public/` folder not uploaded.
+An additional file `.github/workflows/pages.yml` is needed which describes what to do under what situation for Github Action.
+I used an almost the same file as [this](https://hexo.io/docs/github-pages) provided by hexo, except for the version of `Node.js`.

+The above content is completely sufficient for automatic deploy of hexo blog.
+For more detailed introduction of how Github Action works, refer to [here](https://docs.github.com/en/actions/learn-github-actions).

 ## TODO

 - [More styles](https://www.imaegoo.com/2020/icarus-with-bulma/)
+- Keep a note of my first CD ripping experience.
+- Upload most of my undergraduate course materials to Github.
-- I plan to add some stickers to my blog.
+- Planning to add some stickers to my blog.
 It is worth to try to find a way like pattern matching and replacing to save the time of manually adding stickers in in-line form in my blog.
 - Move my personal note from local onto the blog might be a good choice.
-- Also planning to share some of my music records, especially those in foobar2000, as I recently found a great way to backup my musics.
+- Keep a diary, or weekly diary?
+Something like that might not be a bad choice.
 - No other plans?
-I think the above plans are enough for a short-term workload lol.
+I think the above plans are enough for a short-term workload, lol.